White throws for 350, No. 24 Memphis beats No. 15 SMU 54-48

 THE TAKEAWAY

 SMU: The Mustangs played without their leading receiver in Reggie Roberson who is ranked eighth in the nation with 803 yards receiving.
 Roberson didn’t travel with SMU after hurting his foot early in a win against Houston on Oct.
-24.
+24. James Proche came through with 13 catches for 149 yards, and Rashee Rice caught seven for 122 yards.

 Memphis: Riley Patterson had a career-high 17 points and bailed the Tigers out with four field goals after Memphis had three touchdowns wiped out.
 Gibson was ruled short of the goal line in the first quarter, and the Tigers later turned the ball over on downs.
 A 75-yard kickoff return by Joey Magnifico was erased by an illegal block in the back, and a hold negated Kenny Gainwell’s second TD run, a 13-yarder, just before halftime.